javascript-tutorial/en.javascript.info/1-js/99-js-misc/01-proxy/article.md

 Such properties have their own issues though.
 In particular, they are not inherited.
 ```

 ## "In range" with "has" trap

+Let's see more examples.

-Let's say we have a range object:
+We have a range object:

 ```js
 let range = {